 North of Calle Crisologo stands the grand Saint Paul’s Cathedral, or canonically, the Metropolitan Cathedral of the Conversion of St. Paul the Apostle, but more commonly referred to as the Vigan Cathedral.
 This magnificent cathedral is actually the fourth church of Vigan; the preceding three were razed to the ground by fires or by earthquakes.
 The impressive church that remains standing to this day was commissioned by the Augustinian friars in 1790; it was completed in 1800.

 The Vigan Cathedral was built along the distinct Earthquake Baroque architectural design, the chief features of which are the thick and massive buttresses on either side of the structure.
 Its façade is embellished with pillars and columns, and above the main door, a niche featuring a sculpted figure of Saint Paul.
-Ranged before the façade is an array of carven statues of angles and saints, and a pair of Chinese lion dogs.
+Ranged before the façade are an array of carven statues of angles and saints and a pair of Chinese lion dogs.
 Within the interior are three naves, a silver-paneled main altar, and twelve minor altars.

 A short distance from the cathedral stands its bell tower, a 25 meter-high edifice surmounted by a bronze weathercock.
 Also near the cathedral is the Archbishop’s Palace, the only one of such structures built during the Spanish colonial era that has survived to this day.